Japanese Candles Patterns Gold Analysis

 Bars- displayed as sequence of OHCL bars.
 O-H-C-L represents OPEN HIGH LOW and CLOSE.
 The Opening xauusd trading price is highlighted as a horizontal hyphen to the left and closing xauusd trading price as a horizontal hyphen to the right.

-Candlesticks - these use the same price data as the bar charts (open, high, low, and close).
+Candlesticks - these use the same price data as the bar charts (open, high, low, & close).
 However, they are represented in a much more visually identifiable way which looks like a candlestick that has wicks on both its ends.

 How to Interpret